 - The location of the home you intend to buy should be in USDA-designated rural area.
 Go to the eligibility page to verify the loan eligibility of a house.

 - HUD-approved Condos

 - Planned Unit Developments (PUDs)

-In addition to 100% financing, low interest rate, low closing costs, lenient credit and debt-to-income ratio requirements; VA loans are the only government-backed loans without monthly mortgage insurance premiums (unlike USDA and FHA loans).
+In addition to 100% financing, low-interest rate, low closing costs, lenient credit, and debt-to-income ratio requirements, VA loans are the only government-backed loans without monthly mortgage insurance premiums.

-The loans are offered by private lenders that typically also offer conventional loans (such as banks, credit unions, savings and loans institutions, mortgage companies), but are guaranteed by the Department of Veteran Affairs.
+The loans are offered by private lenders that typically also offer conventional loans (such as banks, credit unions, savings and loan institutions, mortgage companies), but are guaranteed by the Department of Veteran Affairs.

 VA Loan Eligibility Criteria

-- Honorably discharged veterans who had served for 90 consecutive days during wartime or 181 days during peacetime or 6 years in the Reserves or National Guard
+- Honorably discharged veterans who had served for 90 consecutive days during wartime or 181 days during peacetime or six years in the Reserves or National Guard

 - Active duty servicepersons who have served for 90 consecutive days